The United Kingdom is a beautiful country with a long and storied history.

 One such place is Caernarfon.
 This stunning Welsh town is renowned for one thing more than anything else – its perfectly preserved 13th-century castle.
 The striking stone behemoth was commissioned by Edward I following his conquest of Wales and has stood there ever since.

-In addition to Caernarfon Castle, there’s plenty to see and do around the town.
+In addition to Caernarfon Castle, there’s plenty to see and do around town.
 Take a boat cruise and explore the Menai Strait, discover quaint restaurants and cafes, and visit some local vineyards and orchards.

 Caernarfon also enjoys a few pretty cycling routes that will easily occupy an afternoon or two.